Do Leaf Blowers Damage Plants And What Are The Risks?

 However, the negative aspects should be taken into account as well.

-Firstly, some leaf blowers might not be powerful enough to produce a significant airflow for this purpose, or some may generate excess noise that can potentially negatively impact the environment.
+Firstly, some leaf blowers might not be powerful enough to produce significant airflow for this purpose, or some may generate excess noise that can potentially negatively impact the environment.

 Secondly.
 They may pollute the environment by amplifying other pollutants in the air, such as noise.